dftbplus/recipes/docs/basics/waveplot.rst

 * The basis defintion (``Basis``) is made by including the file containing the approrpiate wave function coefficient definitions.
 You must make sure that you use the file for the same set, which you used during your DFTB+ calculation.
-Here, the ``mio-0-1`` set was using for calculating the H2O molecule, and therefore the file ``wfc.mio-0-1.hsd`` is included.
+Here, the ``mio-1-1`` set was using for calculating the H2O molecule, and therefore the file ``wfc.mio-1-1.hsd`` is included.

-  You can download the wavefuntion coefficients for all published sets from the Waveplot website.
+  The wavefuntion coefficients can be usually downloaded from the same place as the Slater-Koster files.

 Output